Beautiful Gardens of Provence: Visitor Guide

 Jardin du Monastere de Cimiez (IXe siecle) ©Camille MOIRENC

 Opposite the Jardin des Arènas de Cimiez on the other side of Avenue Bellanda, you’ll find the Cimiez Monastery, home of the Jardin du Monastère de Cimiez.
 It is the oldest garden in the Côte d’Azur.
 Initially, the monks used the garden to grow their vegetables.
 These monks invented the mesclun salad!
-The garden’s layout has not changed significantly since 1546, but it offers a panoramic view of the city of Nice.
+The garden’s layout has remained essentially unchanged since 1546, yet it offers a panoramic view of the city of Nice.
 In the spring and summer, visitors can enjoy the fabulous scent of the rose bushes and the shade provided by the exotic trees.

 Contact Information: